Density of the free additive convolution of multi-cut measures: Free additive convolution semigroup

 We now review the main properties of the subordination function $\omega_t$ and of the free additive convolution semigroup $\big\lbrace \mu^{\boxplus t}:\ t\geq 1 \big\rbrace$.

-\begin{proposition} (Proposition 3.5 in \cite{Huang15}) Let $\mu$ be a compactly supported Borel probability measure on $\mathbb{R}$, which is not a single point mass.
-Then for any $t>1$, the subordination function $\omega_t$ extends continuously to $\mathbb{C}^+\cup\mathbb{R}$ as a function taking values in $\mathbb{C}^+\cup\mathbb{R}$. \end{proposition}
+\begin{proposition} (\cite{Bel05,Bel04} and Proposition 3.5 in \cite{Huang15}) Let $\mu$ be a compactly supported probability measure on the real line, which is not a single point mass.
+Then for any $t>1$, the subordination function $\omega_t$ extends continuously to $\mathbb{C}^+\cup\mathbb{R}$ as a function taking values in~$\mathbb{C}^+\cup\mathbb{R}$. \end{proposition}

-Since the subordination function $\omega_t$ can be naturally extended to the real line, we will simply write $\omega_t$ to refer to its extension.
-Moreover we recall the following consequence of Theorem 4.1 in \cite{Bel1}.
+Since the subordination function $\omega_t$ naturally extends to the real line, we will simply write $\omega_t$ to refer to its extension.
+We recall the following consequence of Theorem 4.1 in \cite{Bel1}.

-\begin{proposition} For every $t>1$, $\mu^{\boxplus t}$ admits an absolutely continuous part with respect to the Lebesgue measure and a pure point part.
+\begin{proposition} For every $t>1$, $\mu^{\boxplus t}$ admits an absolutely continuous part with respect to the Lebesgue measure and an atomic part.
 Moreover its density is real analytic wherever it is strictly positive and finite and $\mu^{\boxplus t}$ is compactly supported since the support of $\mu$ is compact. \end{proposition}

 We next review the main properties of the subordination function $\omega_t$, proven in \cite{MoSc22}.